 Nurture Your Precious Microbiome

 The huge ecosystem of microorganisms that reside in your gastrointestinal tract (your microbiome) largely define your health destiny.
 Think of them as your most valuable partner in health and healing.
-What defines a “healthy microbiome” is having a broad array and an abundance of “good” bacteria in your gut.
+What defines a “healthy microbiome” is having a broad array and an abundance of “good” bacteria in your gut – diversity and high numbers.

 The microbiome is integral to immunity, modulating inflammation, digestive function, mood, metabolism, stress resiliency and much, much more.
 Here are key strategies for establishing and maintaining a healthy microbiome.

-- Eat an abundance and a variety of plant-based foods– whole grains, beans, nuts, seeds, vegetables, and fruits.
-Good bacteria “feed” off the fiber that only plant foods can provide.
+- Eat an abundance and a variety of plant-based foods- whole grains, beans, nuts, seeds, vegetables, and fruits.
+Good bacteria “feed” off of the fiber that only plant foods can provide.
 The more real food fiber you eat, the more “good” bacteria you will have in your gut.
-This is THE MOST POWERFUL and EFFECTIVE of these strategies.
-Honestly, if you do not eat an abundance of fiber, success is IMPOSSIBLE.
+Additionally, the greater the variety of plant-based foods you eat, particularly fruits and veggies, the healthier your microbiome will be.
+This is THE MOST POWERFUL and EFFECTIVE of all of these strategies.
+Honestly, if you do not eat an abundance and diversity of plant-based foods, success is IMPOSSIBLE.

 - Your microbiomes’ preferred types of fiber are inulin and arabinogalactans.
 The foods that offer the most of these special fibers, also known as prebiotics, are: garlic, onions, leeks, Jerusalem artichokes, asparagus, lentils, oats, carrots, beans, okra, radishes and tomatoes.
 Think of these foods as your microbiome “superstars”.